- What are the five potentially fair reasons for dismissal?

 The amount of statutory redundancy pay to which an employee is entitled depends on their age, how long they have worked for their employer, and their pay which is subject to a statutory maximum.
-The current maximum award for redundancy claims is £14,670.
+The maximum award for redundancy claims as of 6th April 2018 is £15,240.
 The entitlement is calculated as follows:

 - One and a half weeks’ pay for each complete year of service after the age of 41;